 The coastal city of Santa Monica is a living postcard.

 Santa Monica is filled with beautiful people, populated beaches, upscale shopping, and lots of fine dining.
-Its bustling pier, complete with iconic Ferris wheel and amusement park attractions, paired with clean streets, great weather, outdoor malls, and accessible oceanfront make it a destination known throughout the world.
+Its bustling pier, complete with iconic Ferris wheel and amusement park attractions, paired with clean streets, great weather, outdoor malls, and accessible oceanfront makes it a destination is known throughout the world.

 A diverse crowd of students, families, surfers, and entertainment industry pros.

 Santa Monica’s unique brand of California cool—complete with beach, boardwalk, and culture—appeals to residents of every sort.